datatags/InfinitodeWheelSolver/README.md

 Once the algorithm reaches a point where it has no more options, it stops, saves the steps taken and items received, and reloads progress from the save file to try another path through the tree.
 Once it's exhausted all possible options, it sorts the options from best to worst, and displays them.

+### Algorithms

+There are actually two algorithms included in the application: linear and recursive.
+Linear is much slower but more reliable; it tells the game to reset your inventory and progress to what's in your save file, and only spins the wheel in linear sequences.
+Recursive is much faster but more likely to be inaccurate; it replaces some of the game code to be able to quickly roll back the user's inventory, and maintains many game states simultaneously for efficiency.

+You can think of the linear one more like a sledgehammer; there's little doubt that it will get the job done, but it's more unwieldy.
+The recursive one is more like a scalpel, it's precise and efficient, but only if you know how to use it; it's possible there are edge cases that it doesn't handle.

 ## 💎 Understanding the output

 Here's an abridged output from one of the runs I did: